zkc3783/dream-share-discover/README.md

 ### 20240311 Welcome to our new members from UTAD!

 We were warmly wlcoming two new members from UTAD, Portugal!🍇

-### 20240305 Congrats on our teammate - Steven's birthday!!

-We had a lot of fun in T-SHOW Changchun!
-Click [**here**](./DAILY.md#20240305-congrats-on-our-teammate---stevens-birthday) for more details.

 ## 📑 Category